There’s the thing everyone else is doing that seems like the popular choice, so it’s tempting to try it. Likely it won’t work for that reason.

 It’s common to expect people to just open doors of opportunity for you that others have spent

-their lifetimes working hard for and then having a bad attitude when things don’t just go
+their lifetimes working hard on and then having a bad attitude when things don’t work

 perfectly the first time.

-It’s common to act like a complete diva (Kanye West isn’t the only one in music; most artists
+It’s common to act like a complete diva.
+Many artists demand that

 their music be showcased, promoted, and talked about, then act butt-hurt when that